EnJiang/colorFlood/README.md

 # algrithms
 ### Random
   Code in randomPIck.py<br>
-  Pick one color randomly from all colors other than the previous one, as picking same color twice has no meaning.
+  Pick one color randomly from all colors other than the previous one, as picking same color twice has no meaning.<br>
+  The average steps is around 46.8 in 10000 tests.
 ### greedy
   Code in greedy.py<br>
   The code examine all possible "n depth" continious choices(let's call it a path) and pick the best path until the board is filled.
 For example "red green blue" would be a 3 depth path.
 There is no guarantee that in this way we will get a best solution, in fact in my test, the larger I set the depth the shorter path I get averagely.
 At depth 1 the algrithm has a average 23-step long path in 29912 tests.
 Pretty awsome!
-However greedy algrithm can not give me a optimal path with a acceptable complexity(5^n for a n depth).
+However greedy algrithm can not give me a optimal path with a acceptable complexity(5^n for n depth).